-Women, people with disabilities and other vulnerable groups in rural areas need a dependable way of supporting themselves that provides security in times of crisis and emergency.
+Women, people with disabilities and other vulnerable groups in rural areas need a reliable way of supporting themselves that provides security in times of shocks and emergencies.

 In rural areas, poverty is widespread and the potential for long-term self-sufficiency is very limited.
 It is important that everyone has a secure livelihood for their families, but this becomes more difficult in times of conflict, famine or natural disasters.

-SCA supports people as they improve their livelihoods and build financial resilience by providing, for example, training and microloans to develop their own businesses.
+SCA supports people as they improve their livelihoods and build financial resilience by providing skill development trainings, access to finance, in kind support and marketing support to develop their own businesses.

 The right to self-sufficiency is fundamental and encompasses every individual.
-SCA targets its efforts especially towards women and people with disabilities.
-These are groups that, because of values and ignorance, often live outside the community.
-Women are often excluded from the labour market and are therefore particularly vulnerable when they are responsible for household income.
+SCA also targets its efforts especially towards women and people with disabilities.
+These are groups that, because of historical processes of dispossessions and exclusion, often live in the margins of rural communities.
+Women are often excluded from the labor market and are therefore particularly vulnerable when they are responsible for household income.

-Afghanistan has been rapidly urbanised over the past decade, but it is estimated that three quarters of the population live and make their livings in the countryside.
+Afghanistan has been rapidly urbanized over the past decade, but it is estimated that three quarters of the population live and make their livings in the rural areas.
 Agriculture and animal husbandry are the main occupations.
 Wars and natural disasters have left deep scars in the rural areas.
 The infrastructure that once was, in the form of irrigation systems, has been destroyed so their ability to earn a living has deteriorated even more.

 It is estimated that at least three million Afghans currently live with some form of disability.
 Half of these are of working age and are largely without any way of supporting themselves.
 If they also happen to be female, they are doubly discriminated against.
 Experience shows that the people with disabilities who still manage to support themselves often run their own business, such as small shops or have traditional jobs such as carpet weavers or seamstresses.

-Members of self-help groups save money together and lend it out for investments, including for private businesses.
+Members of self-help groups save money together and lend it out for investments, including for private businesses and their emergency needs.
 The ability to help support the family promotes economic and social status.
 It provides women who have dependents with more power over their lives and prevents discrimination against people with disabilities.